 During the workshop, participants will also engage in a weekly software discussion group and a weekly group check-in meeting.

 The virtual workshop will take place between June 14, 2021 and August 20, 2021.
 If these dates don’t work for you, we may be able to shift this schedule by a week or two for individual participants.
-Let us know in your application and we will do our best to accomodate you.
+Let us know in your application and we will do our best to accommodate you.
 Participants will be expected to commit to full-time (approximately 40 hours/week) engagement with the workshop.
-To accommodate multiple U.S. time zones, all group meetings will be held over videoconference between 1pm and 4pm EST (GMT-4).
+To accommodate multiple U.S. time zones, all group meetings will be held over videoconference sometime between noon and 5pm EST (GMT-4).
 A $6,000 stipend will be disbursed to participants in five bi-weekly installments of $1,200.

 All U.S. citizens/permanent residents are eligible to apply, as are international students already enrolled at Michigan State University.
 The workshop will be aimed at upper-level undergraduates in computer science, but graduate students or other early-career computer scientists are also welcome to apply.
 Past workshop participants are welcome to apply, as well.